riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/040_basic_validation/en/40_conclusion.md

 ## Summary

 - `DataAnnotation` attributes are the simplest form of validation.
-- The Validator control can be used to show validation messages.
+- The `Validator` control can be used to show validation messages.
-- Custom errors can be created during commands using the `AddModelError` extension method.
+- Custom errors can be created in commands using the `AddModelError` extension method.

 > Note: There are other validation concepts like [IValidatableObject](https://www.dotvvm.com/docs/tutorials/basics-validation/latest), the [ValidationSummary](https://www.dotvvm.com/docs/tutorials/basics-validator-controls/latest) control, and the [Validation.Target](https://www.dotvvm.com/docs/tutorials/basics-validation-target/latest) attached property.
+These are beyond the scope of this lesson.